Juicy Stove Top Chicken Thighs Recipe

 • Use a large skillet that fits 4 to 6 boneless chicken thighs.

 • Both boneless and bone-in chicken thighs can be used; however, note that bone-in thighs will take longer to cook as the bones add mass.
-Use an Instant Read Meat Thermometer to check for doneness – chicken is cooked through when the internal temperature registers at 165˚F.
+Use a Meat Thermometer to check for doneness – chicken is cooked through when the internal temperature registers at 165˚F.

-• After adding in the butter and garlic, a splash of chicken broth will help to scrape up all the bits on the bottom of the pan.
+• After adding in the butter and garlic, a splash of chicken broth will help to scrape up all the bits from the bottom of the pan.

 • You can use chicken breasts in place of chicken thighs.